Juan Manuel Marquez has revealed his sense of fear in the immediate aftermath of rendering Manny Pacquiao unconscious.

 Marquez fought again after that Pacquiao victory but refrained from accepting many offers for a fifth fight.
 The demand was there, but Marquez didn’t want to risk his success going on to meaning nothing by handing the “Pacman” a revenge opportunity.

-Another controversial loss to Timothy Bradley got followed up by a win over Mike Alvarado.
+A win over Mike Alvarado followed up another controversial loss to Timothy Bradley.
 Marquez then left the sport on his terms and in triumph.

 He never again graced the ring, no matter how much money was on the table for Pacquiao vs Marquez V. Eight years have passed since, and Juan Manuel Marquez has no regrets.